-However, a recent report published by the U.S. Centers for Disease Control and Prevention (CDC) placed a spotlight on the potential dangers of consuming placenta.
+However, a published by the U.S. Centers for Disease Control and Prevention (CDC) placed a spotlight on the potential dangers of consuming placenta.

 Dr. Leena Nathan, an assistant clinical professor at the University of California Los Angeles (UCLA) Health Department of Obstetrics and Gynecology, said many women are interested in consuming the placenta for health reasons, despite a lack of scientific evidence.

 “They use it for improved breastfeeding and helping with mood after delivery,” Nathan told Healthline.
 “I tell them there's no good evidence to consume the placenta, and it costs some money.”